 Instructions

-- In a large saucepan, bring the almond milk to the boil with the vanilla pod, if using (or vanilla powder/extract).
+- In a medium saucepan, bring the almond milk to the boil with the vanilla pod, if using (or vanilla powder/extract).
 Remove the vanilla pod, scraping out the seeds with a sharp knife and return the seeds to the pan.

 Notes